atomiv/atomiv-dotnet/README.md

 <a name="introduction" />
 ## Introduction

-Optivem Framework was created to accelerate the development of enterprise applications, so that you can quickly create new projects for your customers.
+Atomiv was created to accelerate the development of enterprise applications, so that you can quickly create new projects for your customers.

-The Optivem Framework is founded upon Clean Architecture principles and supports:
+The Atomiv is founded upon Clean Architecture principles and supports:
 * Modularity & re-usability
 * Extensibility & flexibility
 * Maintainability & testibility